Jamie O'Hara (footballer): Loan to Portsmouth

-After penning a new deal with Tottenham, O'Hara joined Portsmouth on loan until January 2010, with an option to remain at Fratton Park until the end of the season.
+After signing a new deal with Tottenham, O'Hara joined Portsmouth on loan until January 2010, with an option to remain at Fratton Park until the end of the season.
 He was a regular starter for Pompey during this time, but returned to Tottenham in January 2010 despite Portsmouth wanting to extend his loan and Tottenham agreeing to this, as Portsmouth were subject to a transfer embargo.
 Following the lifting of Portsmouth's transfer embargo weeks later, he returned to Portsmouth on loan for the remainder of the season.

 His loan spell created a conflict of interests when Portsmouth were drawn to play the winners of the Tottenham/Fulham tie in the FA Cup semi-finals.
-Tottenham manager Harry Redknapp gave a stern reminder to O'Hara that his ultimate loyalties lie with Tottenham after the midfielder admitted he hoped Spurs lost to Fulham as he would not be eligible to play against Tottenham.
+Tottenham manager Harry Redknapp gave a stern reminder to O'Hara that his ultimate loyalties lay with Tottenham, after the midfielder admitted he hoped Spurs would lose to Fulham as he would not be eligible to play against Tottenham.
 Tottenham did indeed progress to the semi-final, meaning O'Hara was denied a chance to play in the Wembley match.
-However, Portsmouth won the game 2–0 giving him a chance to play in the FA Cup Final where they were beaten 1–0 by Chelsea.
+However, Portsmouth won the game 2–0, giving him a chance to play in the FA Cup Final where they were beaten 1–0 by Chelsea.
 At end of the season O'Hara was voted Portsmouth's Player of the Season for 2009–10.

-Having sustained a stress fracture during the 2009–10 season, it was announced in August 2010 that O'Hara was to undergo back surgery.
+With O'Hara having sustained a stress fracture during the 2009–10 season, it was announced in August 2010 that he was to undergo back surgery.
 This kept him out contention for any first team football until the New Year.